hasanmoudud/geocompr/main.md

 For the processing, however, the geographic position of a cell is barely relevant as long as we make sure that the cell position is still the same after the processing (one-to-one locational correspondence).
 Additionally, if two or more raster datasets share the same extent, projection and resolution, one could treat them as matrices for the processing.
 This is exactly what map algebra is doing in R.
-First, the **raster** package checks the headers of the rasters on which to perform any algebraic operation, and only if they are correspondent to each other, the processing goes on.^[Map algebra operations are also possible with headerless rasters but in this case the user has to make sure that in fact there exists a one-to-one locational correspondence.
+First, the **raster** package checks the headers of the rasters on which to perform any algebraic operation, and only if they are correspondent to each other, the processing goes on.^[
+Map algebra operations are also possible with headerless rasters but in this case the user has to make sure that in fact there exists a one-to-one locational correspondence.
-For an example, how to import a headerless raster into R, see this [post](https://stat.ethz.ch/pipermail/r-sig-geo/2013-May/018278.html).]
+An example showing how to import a headerless raster into R is provided in a post at stat.ethz.ch/pipermail/r-sig-geo/2013-May/018278.html.
+]
 And secondly, map algebra retains the so-called one-to-one locational correspondence.
 This is where it substantially differs from matrix algebra which changes positions when for example multiplying or dividing matrices.